Create an Email Template

 Repeatable elements are useful if you want to let other Pardot users copy content, like in an email newsletter with multiple sections.
 If you want to make an element repeatable, add the

 pardot-repeatable attribute.
-Content inside an element
+Content inside an element with the

 pardot-repeatable attribute must also have the